Riggstadt/RELAXATION_OSCILLATOR/COMPARATOR_EXPERIMENTS.md

 The comparator presented in the image from above is of the non-inverting flavour, with both the upper and lower trip-voltages being symmetric and positive(to the extent permitted by circuit non-idealities).

 Such a circuit was built and tested on a simple breadboard.
 The input signal is a 10kHz, 2Vpp triangular (50% simmetry ramp) fed by onboard function generator of handheld scope HDS242S.
 The reference is set by a simple
-1 to 5 volatge divider connected to the overall power supply, this averages out to around a 1V.
+1 to 5 voltage divider connected to the overall power supply, this averages out to around a 1V.

 <br>
   <p align="center">